damianhakert/damianhakert.github.io/source/posts/2017-02-27-developers-crave-modern-tools.html.md

 <!-- more -->

-Developers are opinionated and rigorous when it comes to selecting tools, and they’re increasingly driving decisions in organizations that depend on them to beat their competition to market.

-Last year, we launched our [Global Developer Survey](https://page.gitlab.com/2016-developer-survey_2016-developer-survey.html) to explore how software development is adapting from pressures within and without, and how these changes affect the way teams work.
-In the survey’s first iteration, GitLab surveyed 362 startup and enterprise CTOs, developers and DevOps professionals globally who use our platform.
+Last year, we launched our [Global Developer Survey](https://page.gitlab.com/2016-developer-survey_2016-developer-survey.html), polling 362 startup and enterprise CTOs, developers and DevOps professionals globally who use our platform.
 In this post, I’ll share a few key findings, but you can get the full insights by downloading the [report](https://page.gitlab.com/2016-developer-survey_2016-developer-survey.html).

 ## Our Respondents are In-the-Know